sasadangelo/huggingfacestutorials/README.md

 Each folder of this folder contains a Tutorials.
 All the tutorials are listed in the next section.
 However, before run whatever scenario you needd to setup your Python Virtual Environment.
 You'll find this information in the first tutorial [Setup a Python Virtual Environment](setupenv/README.md).

+Moreover, before you start make sure you understand [What is NLP?](https://huggingface.co/learn/nlp-course/chapter1/2?fw=pt)

 ## Tutorials

 The following are the tutorials of the course.